 PARCELA

-A parcel of land, i.e. a delimited portion intended for building.
+A plot, i.e., a delimited portion intended for construction.

 PARED